Choosing A Blacksmith Anvil

 What Size of Anvil Should You Choose?

 Do you find yourself working on all different types of jobs, big and small, on a daily basis?
-Not sure to get a heavy or light anvil?
+Not sure if you should get a heavy or light anvil?

-Do not make the mistake that most blacksmiths have already made.
-That is, purchase an anvil that is too light in weight.
+Do not make the mistake that most blacksmiths have already made, such as purchasing an anvil that is too light in weight.
 You’re going to want the heaviest blacksmith anvil you can find.